 J.P.
-Morgan and BofA Merrill Lynch applied a range of multiples of adjusted cable firm value (as defined above) to revenue generating units ("RGU") as of September 30, 2010, which range of multiples was \$1,053 per RGU to \$1,205 per RGU for Mediacom's comparable companies, with the minimum corresponding to Comcast's multiple as \$1,053 per RGU to \$1,205 per RGU for Mediacom's corresponding to Charter's multiple.
+Morgan and BofA Merrill Lynch applied a range of multiples of adjusted cable firm value (as defined above) to revenue generating units ("RGU") as of September 30, 2010, which range of multiples was \$1,053 per RGU to \$1,205 per RGU for Mediacom's comparable companies, with the minimum corresponding to Comcast's multiple and the maximum (excluding Cablevision) corresponding to Charter's multiple.
 This analysis indicated implied per share values for Mediacom within a range of \$4.35 to \$10.53.
 J.P.
-Morgan and BofA Merrill Lynch also noted that based on Cablevision's multiple of \$1,440 per RGU, the highest among the publicly traded cable companies, the implied per share value of Mediacom sould be \$19.84.
+Morgan and BofA Merrill Lynch also noted that based on Cablevision's multiple of \$1,440 per RGU, the highest among the publicly traded cable companies, the implied per share value of Mediacom would be \$19.84.

 J.P.
-Morgan and BofA Merrill Lynch also noted that, assuming that the ability to utilize Mediacom's NOL carryforwards annually would be limited under Section 382 of the Code due to a change in control following the acquisition of the shares of Mediacom not owned by the RBC Stockholders, the value of the tax shield from the usage of NOL carryforwards would be lower and would indicate implied per share values for Mediacom, using the range of \$2.79 to \$9.08, and, using Cablevision's multiple of \$1,440 per RGU, of \$18.40.
+Morgan and BofA Merrill Lynch also noted that, assuming that the ability to utilize Mediacom's NOL carryforwards annually would be limited under Section 382 of the Code due to a change in control following the acquisition of the shares of Mediacom not owned by the RBC Stockholders, the value of the tax shield from the usage of NOL carryforwards would be lower and would indicate implied per share values for Mediacom, using the range of multiples of \$1,053 per RGU to \$1,205 per RGU for Mediacom's companies (excluding Cablevision), within a range of \$2.79 to \$9.08, and, using Cablevision's multiple of \$1,440 per RGU, of \$18.40.

 J.P.
 Morgan and BofA Merrill Lynch applied a range of multiples of adjusted cable firm value (as defined above) to basic subscribers ("sub") as of September 30, 2010, which range of multiples was \$3,101 per sub to \$3,357 per sub for Mediacom's comparable companies, with the minimum corresponding to Comcast's multiple and the maximum (excluding Cablevision) corresponding to Charter's multiple.
 This analysis indicated implied per share values for Mediacom within a range of \$10.90 to \$14.90.
 J.P.
 Morgan and BofA Merrill Lynch also noted that based on Cablevision's multiple of \$4,892 per sub, the highest among the publicly traded cable companies, the implied per share value of Mediacom would be \$38.71.
 J.P.
-Morgan and BofA Merrill Lynch also noted that, assuming that the ability to utilize Mediacom's NOL carryforwards annually would be limited under Section 382 of the Code due to a change of control following the acquisition of the shares of Mediacom not owned by the RBC Stockholders, the value of the tax shield from the usage of NOL carryforwards would be lower and would indicate implied per share values for Mediacom, using the range of multiples of \$3,101 per sub to \$3,357 per sub for Mediacom's S3,151.
-J.P.
-Morgan and BofA Merrill Lynch also noted that, assuming that the ability to utilize Mediacom's comparable companies (excluding Cablevision), within a range of \$9.45 to \$13.45, and, using Cablevision's multiple of \$4,892 per sub, of \$37.26.
+Morgan and BofA Merrill Lynch also noted that, assuming that the ability to utilize Mediacom's NOL carryforwards annually would be limited under Section 382 of the Code due to a change of control following the acquisition of the shares of Mediacom not owned by the RBC Stockholders, the value of the tax shield from the usage of NOL carryforwards would be lower and would indicate implied per share values for Mediacom, using the range of multiples of \$3,101 per sub to \$3,357 per sub for Mediacom's companies (excluding Cablevision), within a range of \$9.45 to \$13.45, and, using Cablevision's multiple of \$4,892 per sub, of \$37.26.